noobquire/social-network/README.md

 * Create group chat with multiple users and send messages to it
 * Pagination for "Get All" requests
 * Basic user and chat administration
 * CI/CD pipeline with GitHub Actions with deployment to remote server
-Deployed API can be accessed at http://oleksiilytvynov.tk:5000/swagger/index.html

 Future ideas:
 * React SPA frontend